Observance of Christmas by country: Pakistan

 Christianity in Pakistan constitutes the second largest religious minority community in Pakistan after Hindus.
-The total number of Christians is approximately 2,800,000 in 2008, or 1.6% of the population.
+The total number of Christians was approximately 2,800,000 in 2008, or 1.6% of the population.
 Of these, approximately half are Roman Catholic and half Protestant.
-Christians celebrate Christmas by going from house to house singing carols, and in return the family offers something to the choir.
+Christians celebrate Christmas by going from house to house singing carols, and in return, the family offers something to the choir.
 The money collected from such carols is usually used for charity works or is given to the church.
 Homes are decorated with local Christmas handicrafts while artificial stars signifying the Star of Bethlehem are hung on rooftops.
 Special foods, such as the Allahabadi fruitcake, are eaten in Pakistan during the Christmas season.
-Christmas celebrations are also popular with the urban middle class in the country with hotels, cafes, restaurants and theme parks hosting festivities and special events.
+Christmas celebrations are also popular among the country's urban middle class, with hotels, cafes, restaurants, and theme parks hosting festive events and special occasions.

 Southeast Asia

 Brunei

 As of 22 December 2015, Christmas is completely banned in Brunei, but its expatriate and local Christian communities still celebrate it privately amongst themselves.
-The ban includes putting up Christmas trees, singing Christmas carols, Nativity plays, festive greetings, and even dressing as Santa Claus.
-Anyone caught will face up to five years in jail.
-Before the law was passed in 2014, non-Muslim expats were free to celebrate Christmas in Brunei.